slark-prime/Context-Enhanced-Question-Answering/README.md

 # CAQA: Context-Enhanced Question Answering

 CAQA is a Python module that allows you to perform question answering on a directory of documents using different large language models (LLMs) and embeddings.
 It uses the langchain package to access various LLMs and embeddings from the Hugging Face Hub and OpenAI.
-It also uses the PyPDF2 and docx packages to read PDF and Word files, respectively.

 ## Installation